Bike Share Program

 The following information is about our Late Fee Policy:

-- If the bike is not returned by the return time, the "Three Strike Policy" will begin to take affect.
+- If the bike is not returned that day, the "One Strike Policy" will begin to take affect.

-Strike 2: After the third time that a bike and/or it's equipment is not returned on time, you will not be able to borrow a bike for 1 month and will be issued a second strike.
-You will also receive an automatic strike 2 if the bike comes back damaged or equipment is missing and be held to a financial obligation until repairs or replacements have been completed.
-A second strike may also be issued if it is discovered that you have not properly locked the bike issued to you for the third time.
+- After the second time that a bike and/or its equipment is not returned on time.
+You will not be able to borrow a bike for 1 month and will be issued a second strike.
+You will also receive an automatic strike 1 if the bike comes back damaged or equipment is missing and be held to a financial obligation until repairs or replacements have been completed.
+A strike may also be issued if it is discovered that you have not properly locked the bike issued to you for the second time.

 Note: Regular wear and tear such as a popped tire, scratches, etc., will not be charged but you must report any issues.
 If you do have a popped tire, it will be your responsibility to return the bike to the Student Life Center front desk.
 You must immediately report lost or stolen bikes.